8 Practical Ways to Manage Diabetes in Seniors

 Unfortunately, long-term complications from uncontrolled diabetes can result in stroke, heart attack, nerve damage, kidney failure, blindness, hearing impairment, skin infections, and more.

-If you’re caring for an older adult with diabetes, this essential checklist of 8 ways to manage their disease helps you support them in the best health and quality of life possible.
+If you’re caring for an older adult with diabetes, this essential checklist of 8 ways to manage their condition helps you support them in achieving the best possible health and quality of life.

 1. Learn as much as you can about diabetes